KECO's Pull-to-Paint Process is the best method for successful GPR and will help you maximize your dent repair tools.

 What do I pull?
 What do I knockdown?

 Use the same process you would if you were stud welding.
 Lift the lows.
 Knock down the highs.
-But, glue pull repair techniques make this even easier with the added surface area of a glue tab when compared to a welded nail/stud.
+However, GPR techniques make this even easier with the added surface area of a glue tab when compared to a welded nail/stud.

 REMEMBER: You DO NOT need to grind away paint or damage the door any more than it already is.
 This is one of the primary advantages of glue pull repair over stud welding.
 Protect as much of the OEM paint as possible and do absolutely ZERO damage to the e-coat.